thewca/wca-regulations/wca-guidelines_2012.md

 ## Article 4: Scrambling

 - 4b) [REMINDER] Delegates must never re-generate any scrambles to replace other ones for the purpose of filtering.
 For example, it is not be permitted to glance at the scrambles for a competition and generate the entire set again in order to generate 'fairer' scrambles.
+- 4b) [CLARIFICATION] In general, all official scramble sequences should be published together after the end of the competition.
+In some cases (e.g. world records), the organisation team may wish to release specific scrambles earlier.
+- 4d1) [CLARIFICATION] Some puzzles use standard color schemes, except that black is replaced with white.
+In this case, black shall not be treated as white.
 - 4f) [RECOMMENDATION] The WCA Delegate should generate sufficient scrambles for the entire competition ahead of time, including spare scrambles for extra attempts.
 - 4f) [REMINDER] If the Delegate generates any additional scrambles during the competition, he must save them (see Regulation 1c3a).